 While the Epistemological Model doesn’t outwardly give you an idea of what supplies your space is going to need, it does give you an opportunity to utilize the materials that already exist within the space.
 From the dusty 3D printer in the corner to the box of Cubelets on the shelf, introducing new knowledge or concepts into an otherwise “boring” area is the perfect way to rejuvenate the learning surrounding it.
 And, who knows, maybe your students will design a medical breakthrough!

 Now, at PCS Edventures, we don’t like to play favorites.
-In our makerspaces, we utilize each of these three models of curriculum at the same time.
+We believe that you can utilize each of these three models of curriculum at the same time.
 By stimulating new discovery, narrowing the focus and letting imaginations run wild with each student, every day inside a makerspace is as different as the learners inside.
 It’s up to you to figure out what works best for each student, each age group and each area of study.
 So, which model is right for you?

 After deciding which model is right for your environment, it’s time to go shopping!
 But, before you grab that checkbook, you’ve got a few things to consider.